racket/rhombus/rhombus/0000-rhombus.md

 ```

 Indexing with `[` ... `]` is sensitive to binding-based static
-information in the same way as `.` For example, a function's argument
+information in the same way as `.` For example, a function’s argument
 can use a binding pattern that indicates a list of `Posn`s, and then
 `.` can be used after `[` ... `]` to efficiently access a field of a `Posn`
 instance: